-Welcome to The Hebridean Woolshed – now back amongst the pages of The Big Garden !
+Welcome to The Hebridean Woolshed – now back within the pages of The Big Garden !

-Everything in the Hebridean Woolshed is made by us and embodies the values that guide all our work : homely, skilled, hand-made, inspired, intuitive, high quality, intuitive, local, sustainable, high quality, unique.
-And personal : something bought at the Hebridean Woolshed is bought from us – Jonathan or Denise, or both – in person.
+Everything in the Hebridean Woolshed is made by us and embodies the values that guide all our work : homely, skilled, hand-made, inspired, intuitive, high quality, local, sustainable.
+Oh, and personal : something bought at the Hebridean Woolshed is bought from us – Jonathan or Denise, or both – in person.

 The Hebridean Woolshed‘s garden shop is open Monday to Sunday, 10am to 5pm, April to September.
 As there’s just the two of us, and as turnarounds for our two holiday lets can be any day of the week, we may be closed for a few hours during the day … or, very occasionally, to take some time off!
 If you’re planning a special visit, contact us the day before to check whether we’ll be open.